 - To check if the oil is ready, drop a pinch of the knead dough into the hot oil.
 If it fries and comes up immediately, the oil is ready.

 - Carefully drop the rolled purity into the oil.
 Once the bottom part puffs up, turn the puri over to the other side.
 Fry for a minute until it turns golden brown.

 - Use a strainer to take away impurities and place it on absorbent sheets for few seconds.

 - Instead of wheat flour, you could even use refined flour.
 But whole wheat flour is the best for puris.

-- You can mix spinach paste to the wheat flour and knead dough in same way to make green puris.
-For this you need to blanch the spinach leaves.
+- You can mix spinach paste into the wheat flour and knead the dough in the same way to make green puris.
+For this, you need to blanch the spinach leaves.

-- You can even add a tbsp of semolina/rava to the flour.
-This would also add to the taste.
-This would help in getting a crispy layer on top.
+- You can even add a tablespoon of semolina/rava to the flour.
+This would also add to the taste and would help in getting a crispy layer on top.